Team Silent

-Takayoshi Sato: CGI Creator of Silent Hill and Silent Hill 2.
-Left to join Virtual Heroes, Inc., and later joined Nintendo in 2012 as a visual producer.

 Akira Yamaoka played a major role in the Silent Hill film adaptation by overseeing and approving specific aspects of the movie throughout its production.
 Some of the original members (as led by Toyama, director of the first Silent Hill game) went on to create the Siren series, which has a similar atmosphere to the Silent Hill franchise.

 In 2017, when asked if Team Silent would ever reunite, Yamaoka said he was not against the idea, but also said that "it's hard to say because everyone has evolved, and maybe the mindset has changed as well.
 Also, the technology and the games industry as a whole has changed as well.
 Even if we got back together I'm not even sure we could do something great so it's very hard to say at the moment".